vlc-qt/vlc-qt/docs/index.md

 # VLC-Qt Library

-## Upcoming 1.1 Qt/VLC versions deprecation warning
+## VLC-Qt 1.1 Qt/VLC versions deprecation warning

 **Since 1.1 release, support for some older Qt and VLC versions will be removed or deprecated:**